 California state law permits users of our Website that are California residents to request certain information regarding our disclosure of personal information (if any) to third parties for their direct marketing purposes.
 To make such a request, please send an e-mail to firstname.lastname@example.org.

-We have implemented technical and operational measures designed to secure your personal information from accidental loss and from unauthorized access, use, alteration and disclosure.
+We have implemented technical and operational measures designed to secure your personal information from accidental loss and from unauthorised access, use, alteration and disclosure.
 All personal information you provide to us is stored on password-protected databases on our secure servers behind firewalls and we use Secure Sockets Layer (SSL) to ensure that the transmission of sensitive data for payments and contributions is encrypted and appropriately safeguarded.
-We train our employees on the importance of information security and focus specifically on practices for protecting against unauthorized disclosure of personal data.
+We train our employees on the importance of information security and focus specifically on practices for protecting against unauthorised disclosure of personal data.
 We have a documented incident response plan for acting upon events that violate Rotary’s security or privacy policies, should they occur, and this plan is reviewed and updated on an ongoing basis.

 The safety and security of your information also depends on you.
 Where we have given you (or where you have chosen) a password for access to certain parts of our Website, you are responsible for keeping this password confidential.
-Passwords registered with our Website are encrypted to ensure protection against unauthorized access to your personal information.
+Passwords registered with our Website are encrypted to ensure protection against unauthorised access to your personal information.
 We ask you not to share your password with anyone.
 We urge you to be careful about giving out information in public areas of our Website.
 The information you share in public areas may be viewed by any user of our Website.

 Unfortunately, the transmission of information via the internet is not completely secure.
 Although we do our best to protect your personal information, we cannot guarantee the security of your personal information transmitted to our Website or over any public network.
 Any transmission of personal information is at your own risk.
 Without prejudice to any mandatory legal obligations to which we may be subject, we are not responsible for circumvention of any privacy settings or security measures contained on our Website.